User738git/MENT2K/README.md

 ### Manual installation

-If you prefer to install MENT2K manually, manual instructions will be added soon to INSTALL.md.
+If you prefer to install MENT2K manually, [Click here](INSTALL.md).

 > ### Changed your mind?